drupal-graphql-compose/documentation/features/comments.md

 > Tip: Use the Explorer to find out what fields are required for your particular mutations.

 > Tip: Threaded comments use some mildly confusing 01/ 02/00.0 semantics for the thread.
-You can use this to reconstruct the heirarchy of comments.
+You can use this to reconstruct the hierarchy of comments.
 How?
 No idea.
 But you can.